Salvia rosmarinus

 - Flower Description:

-- Tiny pale blue to white flowers bloom in clusters along the shoots of the prior year’s growth.
-Where grown outdoors in USDA Zones 8-10, flowers typically bloom from January to April.
-Flowers are sometimes but rarely white or pink.
-The corolla is 2-lipped, upper lip is concave and 2-lobed, lower lip is 3-lobed.
-There are 2 stamens that are strongly exerted.
-Inflorescence is a short, axillary raceme whorled around the stem.
+- Tiny pale blue, purple, to white flowers bloom in clusters along the shoots of the prior year’s growth.
+Some cultivars have pink flowers.
+The corolla is 2-lipped, the upper lip is concave and 2-lobed, and the lower lip is 3-lobed.
+The inflorescence is a short, axillary raceme whorled around the stem.
+Blooms from spring into summer.

 -